Step 1. Add the JitPack repository to your build file

 This software is released under Apache License v2.

 Any contribution is welcome.
 Feel free to improve jsprit and make pull requests.
-If you want to contribute to jsprit (which would be great), fork the project and build your fork, make changes, run your and jsprit's test cases and make a pull request (see help.github.contribute or stackoverflow.contribute for details).
+If you want to contribute to jsprit, fork the project and build your fork, make changes, run tests and make a pull request (see GitHub help for details).

 See who has contributed here.

-In the Graphhopper Forum you can discuss jsprit related issues and you will probably get answers to your questions.
+Forum: In the GraphHopper Forum you can discuss jsprit related issues and get answers to your questions.

-For bugs, feature requests or similar use the issue tracker.
+Issue Tracker: For bugs and feature requests, use the issue tracker.